Bigizic/Test-Codes/README.md

 codes i thought might be useful

-projects i built and i'm also looking to collab
+projects i've built and yet to

+i'm also looking to collab

 ## done